Code-Institute-Submissions/animal-crossing-recipe/README.md

    - ### As a New Visiter:
         As a new visitor of the site, I wish to:
         1. Find Recipe that I need.
-        2. Browse Recipe without loggin.
+        2. Browse Recipe without loggin or signing up.
         3. Register for an account.

     - ### As a Registered User:
         As a user of the site, I wish to:
         1. Log in to the site.
+        2. Edit recipes that I added.
-        2. Edit, Remove and Add recipes.
+        3. Add new recipes.
+        4. Remove recipes that I added.
         3. View recipes that I added.

     - ### As a Administrative User:
         As a administrative of the site, I wish to:
         1. Edit existing recipes that is innapropriate and have wrong information.
         2. Delete existing recipes that is innapropriate and have wrong information.
-        3. Add new Type of recipe.
+        3. Add new Type of recipe into the database.

 - ## Design
    - ### Color Theme